acrolinx/acrolinx-sidebar-demo-java/README.md

 ### Build the Project

-1. You need to have a JDK 8 installed on your system, in order to run the sample with [Gradle](https://gradle.org/).
+1. You need to have an ORACLE JDK 8 installed on your system, in order to run the sample with [Gradle](https://gradle.org/).
 2. The project comes with Gradle Wrapper.
 So if you don't have Gradle installed, go into the projects root folder and run:

    ```bash